-Policy on reduction of cash equivalent transfer values

-The Trustee will ask the Scheme Actuary to advise it at each valuation of the extent to which assets are sufficient to provide Cash Equivalent Transfer Values (CETVs) for all non-pensioner members without adversely affecting the security of the benefits of other members and beneficiaries.
+Policy on reduction of cash equivalent transfer values The Trustee will ask the Scheme Actuary to advise it at each valuation of the extent to which assets are sufficient to provide Cash Equivalent Transfer Values (CETVs) for all non-pensioner members without adversely affecting the security of the benefits of other members and beneficiaries.
 Where coverage is less than 100%, the Trustee will take advice from the Scheme Actuary regarding whether to reduce CETVs and, if appropriate, the extent of such reduction.
 If at any other time, after obtaining advice from the Scheme Actuary, the Trustee is of the opinion that the payment of CETVs at a previously agreed level may adversely affect the security of the benefits of other members and beneficiaries, the Trustee may commission a report from the Scheme Actuary regarding whether and, if appropriate, the extent to which CETVs should be reduced.

-Payments to the Employers

-Payments can only be made to the Employers from the Scheme in specified circumstances.
+Payments to the Employers Payments can only be made to the Employers from the Scheme in specified circumstances.
 As at the date of this statement, the Trustee is continuing to pay the University an administration fee for the administration services provided by the University to the Trustee under a formal administration agreement between the University and the Trustee for those services.
-In addition, from time to time the Trustee reimburses the University in respect of pensions paid through the University's payroll on behalf of the Trustee and certain expenses settled by the University on behalf of the Trustee.
+In addition, from time to time the Trustee reimburses the University in respect of pensions paid through the University's payroll on behalf of the Trustee and agreed expenses settled by the University on behalf of the Trustee.

-Contributions to the scheme

-There are no arrangements currently in place for persons other than the Employers or members of the scheme to contribute to the Scheme.